VANatHeritage/ConSiteTools/README.md

 1. Download this repository (Code -> Download Zip).
 Unzip the contents to a new folder.
 2. In ArcGIS Pro, go to the **Catalog** pane.
 Under **Project**, right click on **Toolboxes->Add Toolbox**, and select `ConSite-Tools.pyt` from the downloaded repository

-### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-09-26):
+### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-10-23):

 #### Version 2.4.x-dev

-Prioritization tools:
+Prioritization tools -> Build Conservation Portfolio tool:
+  - updated bycatch procedure so it will not exceed portfolio targets
+  - updated secondary ranking procedure so that lower-ranking EOs are excluded from subsequent rankings when there are enough higher-ranking EOs to fill open slots
-- updated tier assignment, so that inclusion of EOs via bycatch will only be used if it does not result in the target being exceeded.
-Added a STATUS attribute to the element table to indicate portfolio status.
+  - added a STATUS attribute to the element table to indicate portfolio status.

+B-rank tool:
-- tweaked B-rank tool to allow other boundary polygons to be used
+  - allow boundaries other than ConSites to be used
+  - updated B-rank comment text to include ELCODE(s) of endemic, 1-EO elements in site.

 #### Version 2.4